nmfs-openscapes/2022-noaa-sefsc-fall/github-clinic/stefanie.md

 Working on GitHub.com, we contribute changes through **commits**.
 You'll practice creating several commits by making small edits to a file, writing commit messages, and committing changes to see them posted nicely online to communicate our work.
 You'll practice with the file with your name on it; everyone has their own file to practice with.

 ## Task 1: Commit an edit from the browser
+making some changes.

 Let's edit this file by clicking the pencil icon at the top-right of the file.

 Next, make and edit to the text in this file.
-One idea is to fix this tpyo.
+One idea is to fix this typo!

 Finally, we will commit these edits to GitHub.
 To do this, scroll down to the bottom of this webpage to where it says "Commit Changes".
 Committing changes has two steps: write a human-readable commit message, and press the green button to commit changes.